Positive Behavioural Support Policy

 Positive Behavioural Support

 PBS is embedded in psychological theory and applied behaviour analysis and has a scientific basis.
 It’s a framework to help analyse behaviour and collect good quality information so we can understand the function of certain behaviours.
 It is a framework based on positives, not withdrawing items or having punitive results, but of life enhancing growth and development to achieve similar outcomes in more positive ways.
 As such the plan will involve the person or attempted involvement of the person, family, friends and advocates and paid carers supporting the person.
 It will also be conducted in a manner consistent with the Mental Capacity Act 2005.
+Much of our work s about planning with the person to help them feel safe with a focus on the environment and what the person finds over stimulating, understanding fears from their personal historical traumas so people feel safe.
+There is no room for pathology or deficits, we do not seek to change the person.

 Much has been written over recent decades about challenging behaviour, it is very much a social construct, based on our expectations of behaviour.
 Behaving in ways outside the social norms may be due to an impoverished life, lack of meaningful activity, inability to express oneself and communicate choices, lack of social networks, traumatic events, physical pain and poor health outcomes.
 The building blocks of human growth often missing historically for the people we support.
 Cumulative exposure to negativity, constant changes of staffing outside the persons control, loneliness, boredom and possible mental health issues create a vulnerability to behave in ways which fall under the label of challenging or behaviours of concern.
 However,this does not explain why certain behaviours continue for a person, so they must serve some purpose or function whether it be stimulation, attention and interaction, access to preferred objects or avoidance of certain demands.
 There is rarely one single function, almost always it’s a complex of interactions with certain environments and people which varies from person to person and environment to environment.
 Emotions too are added to the complex mix with stress anger and fear creating a complex dynamic.